How to Make a DVA Claim: A Step-by-Step Guide to Submitting a Service-Related Compensation Claim

 • Inexperienced medical professionals: Many treating practitioners aren’t familiar with DVA standards.
 This can result in incomplete or non-compliant medical reports, which delay claims or lead to rejections.

-• Long processing timeframes: Claims for Initial Liability or Permanent Impairment can take 1.5 to 2 years to finalise.
+• Long processing timeframes: Claims for Initial Liability or Permanent Impairment can take around 12 months or longer to finalise.
 If medical assessments are needed or evidence is lacking, the wait can be longer.

 • Fear of under-compensation or career impact: Veterans often hesitate to lodge a claim, worried it might harm their career prospects or not reflect the true impact of their condition.